Meta-analysis of 27 studies · 1,864 participants

 6mo

-fMRI studies demonstrate significant overlap between musical and linguistic processing in the brain.
+fMRI studies show significant overlap between musical and linguistic processing in the brain.
 Both systems engage Broca's area for structural processing, creating opportunities for cross-domain transfer that strengthens memory formation.

 Traditional language regions activate during speech comprehension, vocabulary encoding, and grammatical processing.